robyftp/Tree/README.md

-## What does a clock do when it's hungry?
-It goes back four seconds!
+## The best time on a clock is 6:30--hands down.